-VU Meters-7-segment LEDs show audio input levels for the 2 analog audio channels (respectively).
-Knobs underneath the VU meters allow you to adjust the input levels independently to prevent clipping and ensure proper signal amplitude.
+VU Meters: The VU meters are 7-segment LEDs show audio input levels for the 2 analog audio channels

+(respectively).

-Green-audio source signal level is in the "safe" area (no clipping).
+Green: Indicates that the audio source signal level is in the "safe" area (no clipping).
 Vertically, the green LEDs also show the signal strength, so you can see if the signal level is low.
 Generally, it's preferred to have the signal near the top of the green or even occasionally peaking into the yellow LEDs.

-Yellow-audio source signal levels are at the peak edge of the safe area before clipping will occur.
+Yellow: Indicates that the audio source signal levels are at the peak edge of the safe area before clipping will occur.

-Red-audio source amplitude is too hot and the signal is clipping at its signal peaks.
+Red: Indicates that the audio source amplitude is too hot and the signal is clipping at its signal peaks.
 You should reduce the input gain at its source (camera, mixer or source equipment supplying the signal).